Line-fr/Kate/README.md

 **Compilation**

-to compile using hipcc: hipcc -O3 main.cpp
+to compile using hipcc: hipcc -O3 main.cpp (beware to include Kate.hpp and not KateMPI.hpp)

 to compile using nvcc: nvcc -x cu -O3 main.cpp